Rocket of China (TV series)

 Rocket of China (Chinese: 龙号机车; pinyin: Lóng Hào Jī Chē) is a Chinese historical comedy set in nineteenth century China based on the true story of the history of the construction of Rocket of China, the first steam locomotive made in China, with the help of an English engineer Claude W. Kinder (Jin Da) who in 1878 travelled to Qing Dynasty China in the hope of building the first railway through China.
 The 30 episode comedy was directed by Ying Da and written by Man Yu.
 Appearing in the comedy are Cao Yun Jin, Jiang Chao, Liu Jin Shan, Ma Ling, Yu Hui Zi, Li Jian Hua, Li Qi, Na Wei, Liu Ya Jin, Yan Guan, Qi Xiao Fei, Isabella Charlton (Zhou Xiaolin), Karl Robert Eislen, Jonathan Kos-Read and among others.
 It was produced by Xui Ji Wei in the Production Company of Long Teng Yi Du (Beijing) Film Investment Co., Ltd. The comedy was first aired on Shenzhen Media Group Public Channel on 1 February 2016.

-The Plot
+Plot

 Jin Da (Claude W. Kinder), an English railway engineer, goes to China to build a train in Beijing, and asks his niece, Miaoli (Mary), to join him.
 Miaoli arrives in China from America with her fiancé Bo Te (Potter) and Tian You Nian, a train mechanic.
 They try to raise investment to fund the building of the train, but the project falls into trouble due in part to the Qing Empress Dowager Cixi's divided court, where the very conservative courtiers believe the train is evil.
 Jin Da, Miaoli and Tian You Nian work tirelessly to make the project a success.